Here’s the shame of the BMW 228i convertible.

 One of the great surprises I found driving the BMW 228i convertible was how quiet it was even at triple digit speeds with the top down.
 With the wind screen raised just behind the front seats, there’s very little buffeting in the cabin which means you can conduct a conversation with your passenger without shouting, and you’ll arrive at your destination with perfect hair even if you didn’t use half a tube of gel.

 The 228i is a very handsome car.
 Every detail is designed to make the car look lower, wider and more aggressive.
 From the forward-slanting kidney grilles to the round LED headlamps, the front is classic BMW.
 On the sides, the high shoulder line means you sit deeply in the interior.
-The sculpted side body panels with their high shoulder line create an elegant and sporty effect.
+The sculpted side body panels with their strong character line create an elegant and sporty effect.
 In the rear, the wide tail lights, chrome tipped exhaust pipes and beefy tires make it look low, taut and ready to pounce.

 The 2-Series is also available with BMW’s all-wheel xDrive system.
 More than just a foul weather option, xDrive also enhances acceleration and handling on dry pavement by vectoring power to the wheels that need and can use it most.
 Thus acceleration times are a few tenths quicker and handling just a bit sharper.